wzxjohn/pprof-web/README.md

 # Goals

 - ONLY use official pprof tool as go mod dependency
-- Implement interfaces in official pprof tool as least as possible
+- Implement interfaces in official pprof tool as little as possible

 # Feature